mathias-dietrich/mlscript/README.md

 mlscript:

-- orchestrats flows of streaming data for time series analytics based on machine learning
+- orchestrats flows of streaming data for time series analysis based on machine learning
 - feeds ensemble machine learning algorithms for supervised learning
 - is an interpreted configuration language
 - produces declarative infastructure as code